im-pratham/developing-flowable-platform/t11-work-with-indices/documentation/README.md

 # Flowable Work Indexing Tour

 In the following blog post, we are going to talk about the Flowable Work integration with Elasticsearch (ES from now on).
-Throughout it, we will explain, step by step, how to build a Flowable Work application that uses this feature.
+We will explain, step by step, how to build a Flowable Work application that uses this feature.
 In addition, we will describe how to build a Flow-App to generate custom dashboards.
-You can find a good introduction to the Elasticsearc integration architecture in [our documentation](https://documentation.flowable.com/dev-guide/3.2.0/825-work-indexing.html#indexingArchitecture).
+You can find a good introduction to the ES integration architecture in [our documentation](https://documentation.flowable.com/dev-guide/3.2.0/825-work-indexing.html#indexingArchitecture).

 This document was written with the following software versions: